The Ultimate Personal Wiki Software Guide (2026)

 • Table of contents - it is useful to have a list of all wiki pages for easier navigation.
 Some personal wikis also allow for having your pages in a hierarchy, not just in a flat list.

-• Import - probably you already have much of the data for your personal wiki available on your computer in the form of documents, spreadsheets, and PDFs.
-In that case having strong import capabilities is a must for jump-starting your wiki.
+• Import - you probably already have much of the data for your personal wiki available on your computer in the form of documents, spreadsheets, and PDFs.
+Strong import capabilities are a must for jump-starting your wiki.

 To create your private wiki, you need access to the right private wiki software first.

-You can use MyInfo to create personal wiki for yourself.
-There is no steep learning curve and you need no technical knowledge base (no HTML, CSS, or JavaScript).
+You can use MyInfo to create a personal wiki for yourself.
+There is no steep learning curve and you need no technical knowledge - no HTML, CSS, or JavaScript required.

 Download and install MyInfo